minetest-mods/mesecons/README.md

 [DOWNLOAD IT NOW](https://github.com/minetest-mods/mesecons/archive/master.zip)

 Now go ahead and install it like any other Minetest mod.
 Don't know how?
-Check out [the wonderful page about it](http://wiki.minetest.com/wiki/Mods) over at the Minetest Wiki.
+Check out [the wonderful page about it](https://wiki.minetest.net/Mods) over at the official Minetest Wiki.
 For your convenience, here's a quick summary:

 1. If Mesecons is still in a ZIP file, extract the folder inside to somewhere on the computer.
 2. Make sure that when you open the folder, you can directly find `README.md` in the listing.
 If you just see another folder, move that folder up one level and delete the old one.